Responsibility - ESG

 Safety

-The safety and health of our employees, customers and partners are the foundation of everything we do.
-We continuously monitor and improve the safety of our operations and report on it on a regular basis.
-We identify and prevent the realisation of detected safety and well-being risks in our operations and in the operations of our subcontractors.
+safety of our operations and report on it on a regular basis.
+We identify and prevent the realisation of detected safety and well-being risks in our

 Occupational health and safety